SuperDARNCanada/borealis/docs/source/setup_hardware.rst

     #.
 The first test is a loopback test which uses the TR differential signal output to test the AGC status input.
 If this test passes you can be confident that the entire path through the differential driver and receiver works properly.
 It will alternate between setting and clearing the TR signal.
 Move to this test with CTRL+C + "y".

         #.
-Verify the hex digit printed by the script is [TODO] when the output pin is high.
+Verify the hex digit printed by the script is `0x20` when the output pin is high.
         #.
-Verify the hex digit printed by the script is [TODO] when the output pin is low.
+Verify the hex digit printed by the script is `0x800` when the output pin is low.
         #.
+If you see `0xa20` or `0xa00` during this test, verify the loop-back connections are in place
+        #.
 Then, proceed to the next test (CTRL+C, then enter "y")

     #.
 The second test is a loopback test which uses the TM differential signal output to test the Low Power (LP) status input.
 If this test passes you can be confident that the entire path through the differential driver and receiver works properly.
 It will alternate between setting and clearning the TM signal.

         #.
-Verify the hex digit printed by the script is [TODO] when the output pin is high.
+Verify the hex digit printed by the script is `0x2000` when the output pin is high.
         #.
-Verify the hex digit printed by the script is [TODO] when the output pin is low.
+Verify the hex digit printed by the script is `0x200` when the output pin is low.
+        #.
+If you see `0x2a00` or `0xa00` during this test, verify the loop-back connections are in place
         #.
 Press CTRL+C, then enter "y" to end the tests.

     #.
 This concludes the tests!
 If any of these signal output tests failed, additional troubleshooting is needed.
 To check the entire logic path of each signal, follow the testing procedures found in the TXIO notes document.